0xPolygon/polygon-docs/docs/pos/architecture/heimdall/heimdall-and-bor.md

 }
 ```

-Here is how this transaction chooses producers out of all validators:
+#### Selection of Producers

+The process for choosing producers from among all validators involves a two-step mechanism:

-1. It creates multiple slots based on validators' power.
-Example: A with power 10 will have 10 slots, B with power 20 with have 20 slots.
+1. **Slot Allocation Based on Validator Power:** Each validator is assigned a number of slots proportional to their power.
+For instance, a validator with a power rating of 10 will receive 10 slots, while one with a power rating of 20 will receive 20 slots.
+This method ensures that validators with higher power have a correspondingly higher chance of being selected.

-2. With all slots, `shuffle` function shuffles them using `seed` and selects first `producerCount` producers.  `bor` module on Heimdall uses ETH 2.0 shuffle algorithm to choose producers out of all validators.
-Each span `n` uses block hash of Ethereum (ETH 1.0) block `n`  as `seed`.
-Note that slots based selection allows validators to get selected based on their power.
-The higher power validator will have a higher probability to get selected.
-Source: [https://github.com/maticnetwork/heimdall/blob/develop/bor/selection.go](https://github.com/maticnetwork/heimdall/blob/develop/bor/selection.go)
+2. **Shuffling and Selection:** All allocated slots are then shuffled using a `seed` derived from the Ethereum (ETH 1.0) block hash corresponding to each span `n`.
+The first `producerCount` producers are selected from this shuffled list.
+The `bor` module on Heimdall employs the Ethereum 2.0 shuffle algorithm for this selection process.
+The algorithm's implementation can be viewed at [bor/selection.go](https://github.com/maticnetwork/heimdall/blob/develop/bor/selection.go).

+This method of selection ensures that the process is both fair and weighted according to the validators' power, thereby maintaining a balanced and proportional representation in the span committee.

 ```go
 // SelectNextProducers selects producers for the next span by converting power to slots